jingyi0000/R1-VL/README.md

 </div>

 ## News
+- [x] **`April 16, 2025.`** We release the training details for SFT warm-up stage.
+The code and training detials for RL stage will be released soon!
 - [x] **`March 22, 2025.`** We release our models [R1-VL-7B](https://huggingface.co/jingyiZ00/R1-VL-7B) and [R1-VL-2B](https://huggingface.co/jingyiZ00/R1-VL-2B).
 - [x] **`March 17, 2025.`** We release our paper on [arxiv](https://arxiv.org/abs/2503.12937).